Globular weak $\omega$-categories as models of a type theory: The syntactic categories associated to

 In order to show that $\Syn{\ps,\infty}$ dualizes the construction of the category $\COH_\infty$, we characterize the globular products in this category.

 \paragraph{$\Syn{\CaTT}$ as a globular category with families.} The inclusion functor $I : \Syn{\Glob} \to \Syn{\CaTT}$ induces a structure of category with families on the category $\Syn{\CaTT}$, which coincides exactly with the one given by Lemma~\ref{lemma:up-disk-catt}.
-Hence for this structure, $I$ is a morphism of globular category with families, and thus by Lemma~\ref{lemma:flim-globular}, $I$ preserves the globular finite limits.
-So we have proven in particular the following result \begin{lemma} The functor $I : \Syn{\Glob}\to \Syn{CaTT}$ preserves the globular products. \end{lemma} This justifies leaving argument implicit in the coherences.
-Indeed, what we call here arguments of a coherence are the terms composing a substitution from the ambient context to the ps-context defining this coherence.
-But by definition of globular products, such a substitution is characterized by the image of the locally maximal variables in this ps-context.
-Hence it suffices to give these terms, and the entire substitution can be inferred from them.
-This is the reason why we allow ourselves to write for instance $(x:\Obj)\vdash \texttt{comp}\ (\texttt{id}\ x)\ (\texttt{id}\ x) : \Hom{}xx$ instead of $(x:\Obj)\vdash \texttt{comp}\ x\ x\ (\texttt{id}\ x)\ x\ (\texttt{id}\ x) : \Hom{}xx$. \begin{lemma} The induced functor $I : \Syn{\ps}\to\Syn{\ps,\infty}$ preserves the globular products. \end{lemma} \begin{proof} Note that the inclusion of the full subcategory $\Syn{\ps,\infty}\hookrightarrow\Syn{\CaTT}$ reflects all limits.
-Moreover, by Lemma~\ref{lemma:glob-prods-catt}, the composite
+Hence for this structure, $I$ is a morphism of globular categories with families. \begin{lemma} The inclusion functor $I : \Syn{\Glob}\to \Syn{\CaTT}$ preserves globular products. \end{lemma} \begin{proof} Since $I$ is a morphism of globular categories, it preserves the pullbacks along the display maps \(D^{n}\to S^{n-1}\).
+By \cref{lemma:ran-extension-pullbacks}, we have \(I \isoto \Ran_{D^{\bullet}} ID^{\bullet}\), and thus it preserves globular products because \(\Ran_{D^{\bullet}}ID^{\bullet}\) does, by \cref{lemma:ran-continuous}. \end{proof}